 This person you're chatting with likes and plays tennis but isn't a serious player?
 Move on.
 Your purpose is to find serious players, not people who merely enjoy playing.
 Time spent with other than serious players doesn't further your goal.

 If you find yourself at a generic mixer, as soon as possible after saying hello, you find a way to learn whether or not this person plays tennis, and how seriously.
-If he or she doesn’t, you have no reason to invest time cultivating them in the unfounded hope that somehow, someday, they’ll start playing tennis, and playing well.
+If he or she doesn’t, you have no reason to invest time cultivating them in the unfounded hope that somehow, someday, they’ll start playing tennis, and quickly be able to play well.
 You’ll move on, looking for tennis players.
 Non-tennis players are irrelevant to your purpose.

 Why don't we apply that same instinctive reasoning to our pursuit of the right business contacts?